 Typically, you’ll need an advanced antivirus software or expert help since this form of computer virus is so adaptive and evasive.

-Staying Safe from All Virus Types
+Staying Safe from these Types of Computer Virus

 It would be near impossible to list every specific type of computer virus out in the digital realm.
 These seven examples of computer viruses are some of the most common, though, and demonstrate a variety of virus behaviors.
 Understanding how they can infect your computer can help you know what you need to protect.